13rian/alpha-zero-connect4/README.md

 ### Results
+The results below were produced with 200 Monte-Carlo tree search simulations.
 Below the policy and the value loss of the two network heads during training can be seen.

 Below are the results of the training progress.